small-tech/watson/README.md

 Now you can customise the template further to create your app, knowing you have scaffolding that adheres to elementary OS guidelines.

-Before moving on, make sure you learn how to set up [continuous integration](https://docs.elementary.io/develop/writing-apps/our-first-app/continuous-integration) and review the AppCenter [publishing requirements](https://docs.elementary.io/develop/appcenter/publishing-requirements) before you [submit your app](https://developer.elementary.io/).
+Before moving on, make sure you review the AppCenter [publishing requirements](https://docs.elementary.io/develop/appcenter/publishing-requirements) before you [submit your app](https://developer.elementary.io/).

 Enjoy and here’s hoping Watson will make it easier for you to start building excellent apps for elementary OS.